A SAT-based Approach for Specification, Analysis, and Justification of Reductions between NP-complete Problems: Verification of Reductions between -complete Problems using

 \verb|assert(b3SATVarSet && bNumberOfColours && !b3SAT && b3colouring| \\ \verb| && bCertificateReduction)|.

 Soundness means that if the reduced (target) instance is a \say{yes} instance (e.g., satisfiable), then the original problem instance must also be a \say{yes} instance.
 This soundness property is vital because it ensures that the reduction does not introduce \say{false positives} (i.e., a solvable target instance from an unsolvable source instance).
-Of course, this kind of check ensures the soundness only for a given input size, but for \emph{all} 3\sat formulae of that size.
+While this check ensures soundness only for a specific input size, it does so for {\em all} 3\sat formulae of that size.
 By changing the parameters (number of variables and clauses), we can check the reduction soundness for any input size.
 For instance, for $10$ variables and $15$ clauses, \ursa generates a formula with $12792$ variables and $57926$ clauses.
-A \sat solver then confirms, in around 42s, that there is no model, confirming that the reduction is sound for this instance size, for \emph{any} $3\text{SAT}$ formula. \end{exa}
+A \sat solver then confirms, in around 42~s, that there is no model, confirming that the reduction is sound for this instance size, for \emph{any} 3\sat formula. \end{example}